 Now, the assumption may be that you just whisk all this stuff together and throw it in the oven but I believe it is imperative that you cook your add-ins before adding them with the egg.
 Not only will it give a better flavor if you fry up your veggies but will also yield much better texture.
 After all, who would want to bite into an undercooked mushroom for instance?
 Also, any raw meats you add must be cooked beforehand!

-- About 6 slices of black forest ham
+- 6 slices black forest ham

 - 1 cup loosely packed spinach leaves, sliced into ribbons